-This entry was posted on Sunday, April 18th, 2021 at 17:11 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, April 18th, 2021 at 17:11 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 With the start of Ramadan, Jerusalem police is focusing on disturbing the Palestinians’ prayers and holiday celebrations around Damascus Gate in Jerusalem, causing friction and arrests; the violent expropriation operation by settler-colonists in the South Hebron Hills is expanding, and more and more Palestinian communities in the region remain without grazing grounds for their flocks and without grain crops – Israeli activists accompany shepherds all days of the week, and sleep overnight in threatened communities; this week’s massive protest demonstration in the Jerusalem neighborhood of Sheikh Jarrah went unhampered;

 Since Ramadan month began, the Jerusalem police, and policemen of the ‘Shalem’ station in particular, have been busy harassing Palestinian inhabitants of the area and disrupting their holiday.
 On Wednesday, the police turned off the loudspeakers at the Al Aqsa Mosque in order to prevent disturbances of the opening ceremonies of the Israeli Memorial Day at the Western (Wailing) Wall.
 Furthermore, the police decided to place barriers on the steps leading to the Damascus Gate where hundreds of Palestinians traditionally spend the Ramadan nights.
 Consequently, daily friction is created and many cases of police brutality and arrests are documented.